The Bankrate promise

 2001: Economic Growth and Tax Reconciliation Relief Act

-In his presidential campaign in 2000, President George W. Bush promised a series of tax cuts to stimulate the American economy and put an end to the recession.
+In his presidential campaign in 2000, President George W. Bush promised a series of tax cuts to stimulate the American economy and end the recession.
 This was materialized in June of 2001 when he signed the Economic Growth and Tax Reconciliation Act.

-Among other things, this law eliminated the time limit for how long borrowers could deduct student loan interest from their taxes.
+This law also eliminated the time limit for how long borrowers could deduct student loan interest from their taxes.
 The limit on how much interest could be deducted was also raised to $2,500, where it still sits today.

 2005: Higher Education Reconciliation Act

-During his second term, President George W. Bush signed yet another law to help student loan borrowers.
+President George W. Bush signed another law to help student loan borrowers during his second term.
 With the Higher Education Reconciliation Act, graduate students became eligible for PLUS loans.
-These loans have higher interest rates than other federal loans for graduate school, but they do allow students to borrow up to the total cost of attendance.
+These loans have higher interest rates than other federal loans for graduate school, but they allow students to borrow up to the total cost of attendance.

 2007: College Cost Reduction and Access Act